circleci/circleci-docs/README-local-development.md

 Jekyll will automatically convert your article's title into a level one heading (#), so we recommend using level two (##), level three (###) and level four (####) headings when structuring your article.

-If your article gets too long, you can add a table of contents with the reference name "toc":
+If your article has more than three headings after the title, please use a table of contents.
+To add a table of contents, use the following reference name:

 ```
 * TOC